huntforhomesaz/cleanout2closing-site/content/pages/faqs.md

 Cleanout2Closing is a Realtor-led estate transition concierge service based in Tucson.

-I help families, trustees, and professionals move a property from â€œfull and overwhelmingâ€ to â€œclean, documented, and sold.â€
+I help families, trustees, and professionals move a property from "full and overwhelming" to "clean, documented, and sold."
 That includes coordinating cleanout, vendors, and the real estate sale itself so you are not juggling multiple companies.

 ### Are you a junk removal company, a moving company, or something else?